VL-CZ/code-size-counter/README.md

 The main goal of this program is to calculate total size of a source code.
 You need to specify the directory that contains the source code and file extension(s) of the desired files.
 (for example `html`, `css` and `js`).
-The script then searches the directory for files with the given file extension(s).
+After that, the program searches the directory for files with the given file extension(s).
 It's also possible to exclude selected subdirectories from the search
 (this is especially useful for directories like `.venv`, `.git` and so on).
 The program typically prints:
 - number of files found